I. Enslaving the Jews

 This position is so compelling that, to defend the Rambam, the Meshekh Chokhmah (Gen. 15:14) had to add another component.
 Granted, we must strive to fulfill God’s will.
 But we cannot make any such calculations when facing an explicit command to the contrary.
 The Meshekh Chokhmah posits that the Egyptians were forbidden to enslave the Jews.
 Therefore, their doing so, even in fulfillment of God’s will, was a punishable sin.

-While the Meshekh Chokhmah does not cite his source, I believe his approach is consistent with that of R. Chaim Volozhiner in Nefesh Ha-Chaim (3:21, recently translated as The Soul of Life).
+While the Meshekh Chokhmah does not cite his source, I believe his approach is consistent with that of R. Chaim Volozhiner in Nefesh Ha-Chaim (3b:4).
 R. Chaim asked why, if according to the Talmud the Patriarchs fulfilled all the commandments, they occasionally violated them.
 For example, Ya’akov married two sisters, which the Torah forbids.
 Many answers have been given to this question but R. Chaim Volozhiner’s bears relevance to our discussion.
 He suggested that without explicit commands, the Patriarchs were free to do whatever they, with their deep insight, thought was spiritually best.
 In my simplistic, non-kabbalistic terms: they could violate commandments to fulfill God’s will precisely because they were not commanded in them.
 Lacking that explicit imperative, they were permitted to look at God’s will more broadly defined.
 However, had they been commanded, they would have had to fulfill those obligations even at the expense of other indications of God’s will.

-What law did the Egyptians violate by enslaving the Jews?
+What did the Egyptians violate by enslaving the Jews?
 The Meshekh Chokhmah suggests that the Egyptians violated one of the seven Noahide commandments, that of dinim (laws).
 He adds that they exhibited ingratitude because Yosef had saved the Egyptians from starvation.
 This is puzzling because it is entirely unclear how enslaving Jews violates the command of dinim and how ingratitude fits into that commandment.
 R. Yehudah Cooperman, in his notes to the Meshekh Chokhmah, quotes the Ramban’s own words (Deut.
 23:5) that Noahides are obligated to show gratitude.

 However, this connection is still difficult within the Nefesh Ha-Chaim‘s framework.
 If the Egyptians faced an explicit command, they could not violate it in order to fulfill a prophecy.
 However, if they faced a vague command based on an intuitive sense of God’s will, then they should certainly incorporate a broader understanding of God’s will, including an explicit prophecy.
 Is the obligation to show gratitude really an explicit command such that we may not instead choose God’s will as expressed in a prophecy?